alphagov/govuk-speedcurve-lux-js-monitor/README.md

 # GOV.UK Speedcurve LUX JS Monitor

+⚠️ __This project has been archived, the functionality has been ported to [govuk-puppet](https://github.com/alphagov/govuk-puppet/pull/11339)__

 This is the repo for a Concourse job which checks that the version of the [SpeedCurve LUX] JavaScript we've embedded into GOV.UK matches the latest version.
 SpeedCurve LUX is a tool that monitors how quickly pages load, we're [embedding the script ourselves][self-host] for security reasons.

 [SpeedCurve LUX]: https://speedcurve.com/features/lux/